pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 **Rationale:** -- Separating preprocessing from downstream experimentation improves modularity, reduces redundant processing, and allows generated evidence resources to be reused across multiple experimental workflows.

-### 2) Standardize on Evidence Segments Rather Than Full Videos
+### 2) Standardize on Evidence Segments for Autoencoder Training

-**Decision:** -- Established structured video evidence segments as the primary unit of processing throughout the experimental pipeline.
+**Decision:** Established structured video evidence segments as the primary unit of processing for self-supervised autoencoder training while retaining complete videos for baseline VideoQA and pretrained CLIP representation generation.

-**Rationale:** -- Processing videos as evidence segments improves scalability, enables consistent metadata generation, supports representation learning workflows, and provides a common input format for baseline inference, pretrained representations, and autoencoder-based representations.
+**Rationale:** Evidence segments improve the efficiency and scalability of self-supervised representation learning by allowing the autoencoder to learn from shorter temporal sequences.
+Baseline VideoQA and pretrained CLIP representations continue to operate on complete NExT-QA videos, ensuring each experimental pipeline uses the most appropriate representation source.

 ### 3) Adopt Evidence Metadata as the Central Intermediate Representation